Interface IStructuredBpmnModelPart

 Map<String,BpmnRaisableEscalation> raisableEscalations()

-Escalations that can potentially be thrown (but are not necessarily thrown) by this BPMN model part, usually via athrow event
+Escalations that can potentially be thrown (but are not necessarily thrown) by this BPMN model part, usually via athrow event.
+This must include all escalations ofchild parts.The set contains the

 - A list of escalations that can be thrown by this part.